hsenbassam/angular-hybrid-cli-poc/README.md

 # Angular Hybrid using Angular CLI
-# POC to setup ng cli with Angular 2+ and AngularJS
+## POC to setup ng cli with Angular 2+ and AngularJS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.
+All you need to do is install the node modules by running `npm install`, then build the application by running `ng build`.

 ## Development server